tercen/starter_guide/docs/workflow.md

 ![Screenshot](img/starter_guide_Data_Step_1.jpg)

-- **Control Bar:** Features for data manipulation and visualisation.
+- **Control Bar:** Features for data manipulation and visualization.
 - **Factors Panel:** Factors from the data file appear at the beginning of this list.
 As the pipeline is built folders are added containing the new factors that are created by the calculations it makes.
 Each Data Step has access to the factors of the steps that precede it in the pipeline.
 - **Crosstab Grid:** Factors are dropped onto this grid to make projections.
-These projections create the base data set that is used to create visualisations or perform calculations.
+These projections create the base data set that is used to create visualizations or perform calculations.

 ## Make an X-Y Axis projection

 Drag VALUE out of the Factors panel with your mouse.

-The areas it can be dropped will go green.
+The areas where it can be dropped will go green.

 ![Screenshot](img/starter_guide_Data_Step_2.jpg)

-The crosstab grid will offer an X-Axis and a Y-Axis, which project numbers.
+The crosstab grid will offer an X-axis and a Y-axis, which project numbers.

-It will offer Row and Column which are used to form groupings of the data in the X-Y Axes.
+It will offer a Row and Column, which are used to form groupings of the data in the X-Y Axes.

-We recommend that you always start a projection with your main measurement in the Y-Axis.
+We recommend that you always start a projection with your primary measurement on the Y-axis.

-Drop VALUE on the Y-Axis.
+Drop VALUE on the Y-axis.

 The crosstab builds a Data Cell with all the measurements in the VALUE factor ordered from lowest to highest.

 ![Screenshot](img/starter_guide_Data_Step_3.jpg)

 _Note: Unlike a spreadsheet data cell, a Tercen data cell can hold multiple data points.
-This is an important concept that impacts how a calculation or visualisation is performed._
+This important concept impacts how a calculation or visualization is performed._

 Drag CELL_SUBSET to X-Axis to make a simple projection.

 Grab the black lines of the crosstab grid and drag them out to make the data more visible.

-Hold the **CTRL** key on your keyboard and scroll with the mouse wheel to zoom in and zoom out.
+Hold the **CTRL** key on your keyboard and scroll with the mouse wheel to zoom in and out.

 ![Screenshot](img/starter_guide_Data_Step_4.jpg)